 God the Father of Jesus Christ is not in any way like Santa.
 He is not a record-keeper.
 He is love, and love keeps no record of wrongs.
 As I wrote a couple of months ago, he delights in showing mercy.

 One transition that we definitely need, both as individuals and as the people of God, is to move away from a good-or-bad framework.
-This is a season to be pursuing his heart—not trying to do what he wants us to do, but pursuing and understanding of the thing which are dear to his heart in order for our own hearts to become like his.
+This is a season to be pursuing his heart—not trying to do what he wants us to do, but pursuing an understanding of the things which are dear to his heart, in order for our own hearts to become like his.